 TLTI Short Volume

-NEOS Enhanced Income 20+ Year Treasury Bond ETF (TLTI) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $4.4M, listed on CBOE, carrying a beta of 0.03 to the broader market.
-The NEOS Enhanced Income 20+ Year Treasury Bond ETF (the “Fund”) seeks to generate monthly income in a tax efficient manner. public since 2024-12-11.
+NEOS Enhanced Income 20+ Year Treasury Bond ETF (TLTI) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $4.5M, listed on CBOE, carrying a beta of 0.04 to the broader market.
+This investment vehicle, officially known as the NEOS Enhanced Income 20+ Year Treasury Bond ETF (or "the Fund"), aims to deliver regular monthly income to its investors, doing so in a way that prioritizes tax efficiency. public since 2024-12-11.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.